neurodsp-tools/neurodsp/doc/glossary.rst

 .. glossary::

     fourier transform
-        A mathematical transformation to decompose a time series into its constituent frequencies.
+        A mathematical transformation to decompose a time series into a frequency representation.

     power spectrum
         A frequency domain representation, as an estimate of the power across frequencies in a signal.